Su-informatics-lab/ardac-dict/docs/development.md

 git clone git@github.com:Su-informatics-lab/ardac-dict.git
 ```

+> [!NOTE]
+> The example above assumes that you are working from the command line and have SSH keys set up with GitHub.
+If you are using the GitHub desktop application or VSCode, you can clone the repository using the HTTPS URL instead.

 ## Step 2: Create a new branch
 Create a new branch for your changes.
 The branch name should be descriptive of the changes you are making.
 If it is a bug fix, consider something like `bug/fix-node-properties`.
 If it is a feature enhancement, consider something like `feat/new-file-type`.